madmax3000/ice/README.md

 Want to contribute?
 Great! contact us
 ### Help
-Have any doubts contact us : icesoftwarehelp@gmail.com
+Our Youtube channel link : https://www.youtube.com/channel/UCz87vhPQBKPhbMWVIRI-svA

-we will be providing tutorials soon.
+If you have  any doubts contact us : icesoftwarehelp@gmail.com

 ### General Instructions for users
 - Ability to use the simulator Python Power Electronics is required to operate this software